KQM-git/SRL/docs/enemies/jarilo-vi/cocolia/ice_edge.md

 ---
-sidebar_position: 9
+sidebar_position: 1002011
-description: |-
-  An automaton pieced together with Old World technology.
-It has been reinforced with durable armor, so it can charge forward and protect the Silvermane Guards.
-  In combat, Automaton Grizzlys will summon Automaton Spiders and unleash a powerful charged attack.
+description: A giant lance of ice created by the guardian.
+It can unleash a piercing frost wind that sweeps across the field.
 ---

-import enemy from '@site/src/data/enemies/Automaton_Grizzly.json'
+import enemy from '@site/src/data/enemies/Ice_Edge.json'

-# Automaton Grizzly
+# Ice Edge
 <blockquote>{frontMatter.description}</blockquote>

 import EnemyMisc from '@site/src/components/enemy/EnemyMisc'